andre5Jr/soc-analyst-SIEM-Investigating-With-Splunk/README.md

 This investigation simulates a real-world SOC analysis using Splunk to detect malicious activity across compromised Windows hosts.
 The task was prompted by suspicious behaviors observed by a fellow analyst, with logs indicating that an attacker created a backdoor user, tampered with registry keys, and executed obfuscated PowerShell scripts.
 All logs were centralized in Splunk under the main index for triage.

 Task Breakdown

 ✏️ Task 1: Count Ingested Events

 ⭕️ Objective: Determine how many events were ingested into the main index.

-⭕️ Method:

-Use Splunk Search: index=main | stats count
+⭕️ Method: Use Splunk Search: index=main | stats count

 ✏️ Task 2: Identify the Backdoor Username

 ⭕️ Objective: Find the unauthorized user created by the attacker.
-⭕️ Method:

-Query for user creation events: index=main EventCode=4720

-Check TargetUserName field.
+⭕️ Method: Query for user creation events: index=main EventCode=4720 & Check TargetUserName field.

 ✏️ Task 3: Locate Registry Key Change

 ⭕️ Objective: Identify the registry path modified for persistence.
-⭕️ Method:

-Search registry modification logs: index=main Registry

-Filter by keywords like backup_admin
+⭕️ Method: Search registry modification logs: index=main Registry & Filter by keywords like backup_admin

 ✏️ Task 4: Detect Impersonated User

 ⭕️ Objective: Find which legitimate user account was targeted for impersonation.
-⭕️ Method:

-Investigate suspicious logon attempts: index=main EventCode=4648

-Look for attempts using high-privilege usernames.
+⭕️ Method:Investigate suspicious logon attempts: index=main EventCode=4648 & Look for attempts using high-privilege usernames.

-✏️ Task 5: Command Used for Remote Backdoor Creation ⭕️ Objective: Identify the command used to create the backdoor user remotely.
+✏️ Task 5: Command Used for Remote Backdoor Creation

+⭕️ Objective: Identify the command used to create the backdoor user remotely.
-⭕️ Method:

-Look for event logs showing remote command execution: index=main EventCode=4688

-Check for net user or psexec commands.
+⭕️ Method: Look for event logs showing remote command execution: index=main EventCode=4688 & Check for net user or psexec commands.

 ✏️ Task 6: Count Login Attempts by Backdoor User

 ⭕️ Objective: Determine how often the attacker tried logging in with the new user.
-⭕️ Method:

-Search for logon attempts:
-index=main TargetUserName="backup_admin" EventCode=4624 OR EventCode=4625
+⭕️ Method: Search for logon attempts: index=main TargetUserName="backup_admin" EventCode=4624 OR EventCode=4625

-✏️ Task 7: Identify Infected Host Running PowerShell ⭕️ Objective: Name the host that executed suspicious PowerShell commands.
+✏️ Task 7: Identify Infected Host Running PowerShell

+⭕️ Objective: Name the host that executed suspicious PowerShell commands.
-⭕️ Method:

-Search for PowerShell usage logs: index=main powershell

-Filter for suspicious commands.
+⭕️ Method:Search for PowerShell usage logs: index=main powershell & Filter for suspicious commands.

 ✏️ Task 8: Count of Malicious PowerShell Events

 ⭕️ Objective: Count how many PowerShell logs were generated from the malicious execution.
-⭕️ Method:

-Search:
-index=main host="DC1-THM-AD" process="powershell.exe"
+⭕️ Method: Search: index=main host="DC1-THM-AD" process="powershell.exe"

-✏️ Task 9: Identify the Full URL in PowerShell Request ⭕️ Objective: Find the full web address used in the PowerShell script.
+✏️ Task 9: Identify the Full URL in PowerShell Request

+⭕️ Objective: Find the full web address used in the PowerShell script.
-⭕️ Method:

-Extract base64 strings and decode manually or via script.

-Look inside CommandLine field for encoded strings.
+⭕️ Method: Extract base64 strings and decode manually or via script & Look inside CommandLine field for encoded strings.

 🔍 Analysis and Reflection
 💡 Challenges Faced: